 Sustainability is no stranger to the university.
 Since the early 1970s the UO has been recognized nationally for its progressive recycling program and innovative transportation plan.
 In the 1990s the university stayed in the forefront by establishing an Environmental Issues Committee and adopting a comprehensive set of environmental policies.
 In 2000 the first Sustainable Development Plan for all physical development was adopted.
 The university is proud of its nationally ranked programs including the public Environmental Law Program (first of its kind), the Green Chemistry Program, and the #1 rated Architecture Program for sustainable design.

-This self-guided tour will take about 1 - 1/2 hours to complete.
-The main route is 2 miles in length, while the extended route incorporates an addtional 1.5 miles.
+In 2007 the university reaffirmed its long-standing commitment to sustainability by signing of the American College and University Presidents Climate Commitment.
+As early adopters of sound environmental practices, the UO is well poised to continue in a leadership role.
+Plans are under way to do just that.
+A Climate Action Plan, which describes goals for achieving climate neutrality, was adopted in March 2010, and the precedent setting Oregon Model for Sustainable Development was adopted in 2011.
+This self-guided tour will take about 1 - 11⁄2 hours to complete.
+The main route is 2 miles in length, while the extended route incorporates an addtional 1.5 miles and is denoted by the green route on the map.
+Visit the Campus Planning website for more information on the university's sustainability initiatives and other campus tours: